karmaniverous/blog/_posts/2022-08-07-vercel-preview-branch-weirdness.md

     <a href="{{ site.url }}{{ site.baseurl }}/assets/images/vercel-preview-branch.png"><img src="{{ site.url }}{{ site.baseurl }}/assets/images/vercel-preview-branch.png"></a>
 </figure>

-Vercel's intent with this seems pretty clear.
+Vercel's intent with this is clear.
 Nevertheless, when I visit my new subdomain, what do I see? _The Coming Soon page!_

 Yet when I visit either of the automatically-generated domains, I see the application home page, as expected.

 It seems pretty clear what is going on here: despite the clear indication that my custom domain is a `preview` deployment, Vercel has set the `NEXT_PUBLIC_VERCEL_ENV` environment variable to `production`.

 :neutral_face:
+{: style="font-size: 2em; text-align:center;"}

 ## The Solution (Kind Of)

 I'm not going to go very far out of my way to fix this.

-Instead, I've opened a ticket with Vercel and hope they will resolve the issue soon.
+Instead, I've opened [a ticket](https://github.com/vercel/vercel/discussions/8340) with Vercel and hope they will resolve the issue soon.
 Meanwhile, I've altered all my preview deployment links to point to the (way less sexy) automatically generated domains.

 There is still the question of the Vercel dependency in my template.
-I do intend to fix this (here's [the ticket](https://github.com/karmaniverous/template-nextjs/issues/20)) but I do have some larger fish to fry.
+I intend to fix this (here's [the ticket](https://github.com/karmaniverous/template-nextjs/issues/20)) but I do have some larger fish to fry.

 If you want to use my template but the Vercel dependency is a problem for you, feel free to drop a comment below and I'll bump it up in my queue.

-Or, you know, roll up your sleeves and fix it for me. [#opensource](https://twitter.com/hashtag/openSource)
+Or, you know, roll up your sleeves and fix it for me! [#opensource](https://twitter.com/hashtag/openSource)